TUPE and Property Management

 The appeal raised a novel point: whether “a” or “the” client for the purpose of a SPC transfer under r.3(1)(b) was to be understood solely in the singular or whether it could allow for there to be more than one client (providing they remain identical).
 Although earlier cases had dealt with the meaning of the word “client” under TUPE, none of them had had to address the question whether, allowing no changes in the end users (ie the “clients”) before and after the SPC, the singular should not include the plural.
 The employment tribunal at first instance had taken the literal approach and decided that the regulation could not cover the transfer of multiple separate contracts with several distinct legal entities.

-The decision: In deciding that the employment tribunal had erred in law, and that the word could be read in the plural, the EAT relied on several different factors:
+In deciding that the employment tribunal had erred in law, and that the word could be read in the plural, the EAT relied on several different factors:

 - Firstly, this case did not require any reference to be made to EU law, because the SPC provisions in UK TUPE were domestic in origin did not derive from EU regulation.